-- The Damage Assessment Task Force missions may include assessing the damage of residential or business structures, unimproved land, public debris, road systems, water control facilities, buildings, and equipment and utility systems. - To conduct an accurate damage survey, local governments should have capable Damage Assessment Task Force membership.
+- The Damage Assessment Task Force missions may include assessing the damage of residential or commercial facilities, unimproved land, public debris, road systems, water control facilities, buildings, and equipment and utility systems. - To conduct an accurate damage survey, local governments should have capable Damage Assessment Task Force membership.
 These members should be identified and trained in advance of the disaster so they will be ready when needed.
-The CERT may be used for conducting window damage assessments (pictures of damage on their street, etc.) but will not enter any buildings due to safety reasons. - The HSEMA will be responsible for working with departments, agencies and organizations to help identify capable individuals within the District that are willing to serve on the Task Force. - The intent is to provide properly trained local personnel with the knowledge and equipment necessary to provide a safe and timely response to incidents causing damages in the District. - Each Task Force Leader is responsible to make sure the team has the proper forms, U.S. National Grid maps, transportation, and other logistical needs.
-HSEMA can support the Task Force Leader in procuring the needed equipment, supplies, tools, and documentation. - Based on the location and type of incident, HSEMA will notify the nearest appropriate Disaster Assessment Task Force Leader to begin to mobilize personnel to staff the Task Force and await its assignment. - HSEMA will ensure that the following is accomplished: - Determining what happened, what the effects are, which areas were hardest hit, what situations should be given priority and what types of assistance are needed (e.g., local, state, or federal). - Public, private, non-profit, and individual damage assessments should be performed, because of the corresponding types of federal/state assistance available.
+The CERT may be used for conducting window damage assessments (pictures of damage on their street, etc.) but will not enter any buildings due to safety reasons.
+Depending on specific capabilities of each Business Improvement District (BID), a BID may be able to collect and share information on the status of commercial facilities-by working with property and building owners and managers-and conditions in its specific commercial area. - The HSEMA will be responsible for working with departments, agencies and organizations to help identify capable individuals within the District that are willing to serve on the Task Force. - The intent is to provide properly trained local personnel with the knowledge and equipment necessary to provide a safe and timely response to incidents causing damages in the District. - Each Task Force Leader is responsible to make sure the team has the proper forms, U.S. National Grid maps, transportation, and other logistical needs.
+HSEMA can support the Task Force Leader in procuring the needed equipment, supplies, tools, and documentation. - Based on the location and type of incident, HSEMA will notify the nearest appropriate Disaster Assessment Task Force Leader to begin to mobilize personnel to staff the Task Force and await its assignment. - HSEMA will ensure that the following is accomplished: - Determining what happened, what the effects are, which areas were hardest hit, what situations should be given priority and what types of assistance are needed (e.g., local, state, or federal).

+- Public, private, nonprofit, and individual damage assessments should be performed, because of the corresponding types of federal and/or state assistance available.
 Each type of assessment is designed to quantify the eligible amounts of damages a community incurred.
-District-wide strategic direction will be guided from EOC.

-- There will be times where joint damage assessment operations will be conducted with Federal Emergency Management Agency officials.
+District-wide strategic direction will be guided from EOC. - There will be times where joint damage assessment operations will be conducted with FEMA officials.